Arch Capital Group Ltd.

 What does this company depend on?

-The structure depends on five named upstream inputs: the Bermuda Monetary Authority insurance license and regulatory approval; Lloyd's of London syndicate capacity for distributing specialty risks; U.S. GSE mortgage insurance eligibility certification; European Solvency II equivalence recognition for EU operations; and catastrophe modeling data from RMS and AIR Worldwide.
+The company cannot operate without five named inputs: its insurance license and ongoing regulatory approval from the Bermuda Monetary Authority; access to Lloyd's of London syndicate networks for distributing specialty risks; GSE mortgage insurance eligibility certification from U.S. government-sponsored enterprises; European Solvency II equivalence recognition that allows it to operate with EU clients; and catastrophe modeling data from RMS and AIR Worldwide, which it uses to price and manage reinsurance risk.

 Who depends on this company?